-- 9. Occupational pension schemes are established under trust and are a separate legal entity from the employer.
+- 9. Occupational pension schemes are usually established under trust as a separate legal entity from the employer.
 The main activities of an occupational pension scheme typically comprise the collection of contributions from the employer and members, the investment of those contributions and the payment of benefits to retiring or leaving members. - 10.
 The trust is governed by trustees.
 They may be individual trustees or a corporate trustee with trustee directors.
 Trustees of occupational pension schemes who do not necessarily have first-hand actuarial, accounting or other relevant experience frequently rely on advice or services from experts in order to fulfil their responsibilities to safeguard the interests of scheme members.
 The Pensions Act 1995 (PA 95) also requires trustees to appoint professional advisers in certain areas (for example, the scheme auditor, scheme actuary and investment managers).

-- 11. Trustees will normally be supported by scheme management in governing the scheme.
+Law and regulations applicable to professional advisers includes provisions relating to their appointment and removal or resignation, and also establish a duty to report breaches of the law to The Pensions Regulator (see paragraph 32). - 11.
+Trustees will normally be supported by scheme management in governing the scheme.
 The sponsoring employer may provide trustee management and support services or they may be provided by third party providers, or in the case of master trusts, typically by the founder. - 12.
 The employer will typically be responsible for the collection of contributions from members and remittance of member and employer contributions to a pension scheme.
 The trustees make arrangements for the receipt of pension contributions by the scheme administrator from the employer. - 13.
 The scheme administrator will normally receive member and employer contributions, maintain member records and calculate and pay benefits on behalf of the trustees.
 Trustees of pension schemes may delegate aspects of administration (although not ultimate responsibility) to a third party, possibly the sponsoring employer. - 14.
 Trustees will normally appoint third party investment managers to undertake the management of the funds available for investment but the trustees retain ultimate responsibility for the proper use of the scheme's funds.
 The investment policy is set out in the trustees' Statement of Investment Principles.
-If the scheme invests in direct securities the trustees will also normally appoint a third party custodian to hold the scheme investments on behalf of the trustees. - 15.
-When trustees have appointed third party service providers to undertake work on their behalf, including the employer, the scheme auditor considers the system of controls operated by the trustees over the service providers (refer to ISA (UK) 402 for further guidance). - 16.
+If the scheme invests in direct securities the trustees will also normally appoint a third-party custodian to hold the scheme investments on behalf of the trustees

+- 15. When trustees have appointed third party service organisations to undertake work on their behalf, including the employer, the scheme auditor considers the system of controls operated by the trustees over the service organisations (refer to ISA (UK) 402 for further quidance). - 16.
 The Occupational Pension Schemes (Scheme Administration) Regulations 1996 No. 1715 ("the Administration Regulations") require sponsoring employers (and former sponsoring employers), their auditor or actuary to provide trustees with "such information as is reasonably required" for the trustees' professional advisers, including the scheme auditor, to carry out their duties.
-Trustees must provide similar information to their professional advisers and also make the scheme's books, accounts and records available.
+Trustees must provide similar information to their professional advisers and also make the scheme's books, accounts and records available